tencent cloud

 libsqlite3.0.tbd

-Select Build Settings > Apple Clang - Custom Compiler Flags > Other C Flags, add:
+Select Build Settings > Apple Clang - Custom Compiler Flags > Other C Flags, and add

 -fshort-wchar